 When you select the plug-in assembly you added, you can view the plug-in classes it includes.

 Any existing or subsequent step registrations are not added to the unmanaged solution that includes the plug-in assemblies.
 You must add each registered step to the solution separately.
 More information: Add step to solution

 Register plug-in step

 When an assembly is loaded or updated, any classes that implement IPlugin will be available in the PRT.
 Use the instructions in Register a new step in the Tutorial: Write and register a plug-in to create a new step registration.

-When you register a step, there are many options available to you which depend on the stage of the event pipeline and the nature of the operation you will register your code to respond to.
+When you register a step, there are many options available to you, which depend on the stage of the event pipeline and the nature of the operation you'll register your code to respond to.